Sevenoaks Suns

 The Sevenoaks Suns are a basketball club and women's professional team from Sevenoaks, Kent, England.
-The Suns compete in the WBBL, the premier women's basketball competition in the United Kingdom, and are presently one of the most dominant teams in the women's domestic game.
+The Suns compete in the WBBL, the premier women's basketball competition in the United Kingdom, and are one of the most dominant teams in the women's domestic game.
+The team is currently on hiatus as of the 2023-24 season due to financial problems.